 Statement of intent

 In Early Years we aim to provide our children with an engaging and exciting curriculum that develops natural curiosity, awe and wonder.
-Our curriculum is child led, driven by their interests, needs and current attainment to ensure that all children make progress in the seven areas of learning.
+This was noted by Ofsted who said that at Charnwood: “Early Years is an exciting place to be!”
+(Ofsted 2022)

 The Early Years Foundation Stage (E.Y.F.S.) is the stage of education for children from birth to the end of the Reception year.
 Children enter the foundation stage at Charnwood in Nursery with the Reception class being their final year of foundation stage.